An official website of the United States government

-|Image||OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2015 MEDIAN PAY|
+|Image||OCCUPATION||JOB SUMMARY||ENTRY-LEVEL EDUCATION||2021 MEDIAN PAY|

-|See How to Become One||$20,090|
+|See How to Become One||$29,680|

 Fishing and hunting workers catch and trap various types of animal life.
-The fish and wild animals they catch are for human food, animal feed, bait, and other uses.

-|High school diploma or equivalent||$26,190|
+|High school diploma or equivalent||$30,550|

-Logging workers harvest thousands of acres of forests each year.
-The timber they harvest provides the raw material for many consumer goods and industrial products.
+Logging workers harvest forests to provide the raw material for many consumer goods and industrial products.

-|High school diploma or equivalent||$36,210|
+|High school diploma or equivalent||$46,330|